MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Planner/New-MgBetaPlannerRoster.md

           \[Application \<IMicrosoftGraphIdentity\>\]: identity
             \[(Any) \<Object\>\]: This indicates any property can be added to this object.
             \[DisplayName \<String\>\]: The display name of the identity.
-This might not always be available or up to date.
+The display name might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+For example, if a user changes their display name the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
             \[Id \<String\>\]: Unique identifier for the identity.
+When the unique identifier is unavailable, the displayName property is provided for the identity, but the id property isn't included in the response.
           \[Device \<IMicrosoftGraphIdentity\>\]: identity
           \[User \<IMicrosoftGraphIdentity\>\]: identity
         \[CompletedDateTime \<DateTime?\>\]: Read-only.